vonnieda/dimple_db/README.md

 cloud vendor lock-in.

 The primary target is S3 compatible storage.
 Connectors are also included for in memory and local file storage.
-Changes are pushed and pulled in compact MessagePack files, which are encrypted with [age](https://github.com/FiloSottile/age).
+Changes are pushed and pulled in MessagePack files, which are encrypted with [age](https://github.com/FiloSottile/age).

 Merge conflicts are automatically resolved last-write-wins at the attribute level.